NCIS (TV series): NCIS: Hawaiʻi

 On February 16, 2021, it was reported that a spin-off set in Hawaii was in the works from NCIS: New Orleans executive producers Christopher Silber and Jan Nash.
 On April 23, 2021, it was announced that CBS had given the production a straight-to-series order to the spin-off, and intended to include the franchise's first female lead character.
 The show debuted on CBS on September 20, 2021, with Vanessa Lachey in the leading role.
+It was canceled after 3 seasons, with its final episode airing on May 6, 2024.

 NCIS: Sydney

 On February 16, 2022, it was reported that a spin-off set in Sydney, Australia, was in the works.
 NCIS: Los Angeles producer Shane Brennan will be attached to the project.
-The series will be the first international spin-off for the NCIS franchise, and will feature local Australian actors and producers.
-It will air on Network 10 in Australia, and be available for streaming worldwide on Paramount+ in 2023.
+The series will be the first international spin-off for the NCIS franchise and will feature local Australian actors and producers.
+It was released in Australia on Paramount+ from November 10, 2023, and later debuted on Network 10 in mid-2024.
+It also aired on CBS in the United States from November 14, 2023, as a result of the suspension of other NCIS productions due to the 2023 Hollywood labor disputes, and will be available for streaming in selected territories internationally on Paramount+.

+The cast is led by Olivia Swann and Todd Lasance, with Sean Sagar, Tuuli Narkle, Mavournee Hazel and William McInnes.

+NCIS: Origins

+On January 5, 2024, it was announced that a spin-off and prequel series based on Leroy Jethro Gibbs's early days as an NCIS agent was in the works.
+Mark Harmon is set to reprise his role as Gibbs in a narrator role.
+The series premiered on October 14, 2024.
+In March 2024, it was announced that Austin Stowell will be cast in the role of Leroy Jethro Gibbs.

+NCIS: Tony & Ziva

+On February 28, 2024, it was announced that Paramount+ had ordered another spin-off of NCIS of 10 episodes focusing on Michael Weatherly and Cote de Pablo's characters Tony DiNozzo and Ziva David.
+On May 7, 2024, the title was confirmed as NCIS: Tony & Ziva.
+It is set to debut in the fall of 2025.